 The question then becomes: what to do with the company stock you now own?
 While you may decide to hold onto them if you feel confident that the company will continue to do well, over time you may build up a concentrated stock position that means you have “all of your eggs in one basket”, exposed to concentrated risk in a market downturn.

-Darrow works with you to determine how this form of compensation fits in with your other long-term planning goals, such as a home purchase, college education and retirement, and helps to develop a strategy for systematically diversifying out of the stock that is appropriate for you and takes your tax situation into account.
+Darrow works with you to determine how proceeds from a stock sale fits in with your other long-term planning goals, such as a home purchase, college education and retirement, and helps to develop a strategy for systematically diversifying out of the stock that is appropriate for you and takes your tax situation into account.

 529 Plans: challenge of fully funding college